This vegan Scottish mince round pie features a deeply delicious savoury mince filling encrusted between a tasty puff pastry crust.

 Add at end of cooking:

-- 3 tablespoon vegan gravy powder
+- 3 tablespoons vegan gravy powder

-- 2 teaspoon red wine vinegar
+- 2 teaspoons red wine vinegar

 Glaze pastry: